isomerpages/moe-ast-elis/_learning-opportunities/KP & LT ST Growth Programmes/The Singapore Writing Institute.md

 in the USA.
 We are certified to facilitate the Singapore Writing Institute (SWI),&nbsp; which is modelled on the Invitational Summer Writing Institute of the NWP.
-SWI is a ten-day professional learning opportunity for you to experience yourself as a writer, in order to become a more effective teacher of writing and representing.
+SWI is a ten-day professional learning opportunity for you to experience yourself as a writer, in order to become a better teacher of writing and representing.
 With the support of the Singapore Writing Project team, you will undertake an inquiry that spans one and a half years.</p>
 <h3>Learning Goals</h3>
 <p>By the end of SWI, you will:</p>
 <ul>